-In January 2018, each of Mr. Myers and Mr. Suen received stock option awards to purchase 175,000 shares and 45,000 shares, respectively.
+On January 16, 2019, Mr. Sims, Mr. Suen, Mr. Thill, and Mr. Doradla received stock options to purchase 50,000 shares, 87,500 shares, 25,000 shares and 37,500 shares, respectively.
 The options were granted with an exercise price per share equal to the closing stock price on the grant date.
 The options have a term of ten years from the date of grant.
-The stock options vest over four years, with 25% of the shares subject to the option vesting on the first anniversary of the date of grant and the remainder vesting in equal monthly installments over a period of three years thereafter, subject to continued employment with us on each vesting date.
-The options granted to Mr. Myers were eligible to vest on an accelerated basis in the event of a change in control (as defined in his employment agreement), or in the event of Mr. Myers' termination of employment by us without cause (as defined in his employment agreement), his death or his termination of employment by reason of his disability (as defined in his employment agreement).
-Mr. Myers' options were accelerated pursuant to his employment agreement in connection with his resignation in May 2018.
+The options vest over four years, with 25% of the shares subject to the option vesting on January 1, 2020, and the remainder vesting in equal monthly installments over a period of three years thereafter, subject to their continued employment or service with us on each vesting date.